-DMA-level estimates are presented in Table 7.
-I first report the effects of newspaper exposure on migration as the level of analysis has changed.
+DMA-level estimates are presented in Table 6.
 One additional news article in a DMA with a five percent circulation rate increased migration to the fracking state mentioned by 5.0 percent.
-This point estimate is twice as large as the county-level estimate, but is not statistically different.
-Column (2) reports the estimated effects for TV news exposure.
-Using 2008 viewership rates, TV news exposure had no significant impact on migration behavior.
-In Column (3) I regress migration on both newspaper exposure and TV news exposure.
-43 The coefficients for both news sources remain similar and the effect for newspaper exposure is significant.
-In Columns (4) and (5) I conduct the same analysis, but use the 2016 viewership rates to measure TV news exposure in an attempt to reduce measurement error.
-When estimating the impact of TV news exposure alone one additional broadcast in a market with 50 percent viewership leads to a 8.7 percent (0.111-0.024) increase in migration.
-When we include both newspaper and TV news the effect of TV news is no longer significant but of a similar magnitude (the p-value on the first order effect is 0.11), suggesting TV news exposure might also affect migration, but the relationship is weaker than for newspaper news.
-When looking at commute behavior, both newspapers and TV news have separate, significant effects.44
+This is twice as large as the county-level estimate, but not statistically different.
+Using 2008 viewership rates, the impact of TV news exposure on migration is insignificant.
+The coefficients are similar when I include both newspaper and TV news exposure in Column (3).44 In Columns (4) and (5) I repeat the analysis, but use 2016 viewership rates to construct TV news exposure to reduce measurement error.
+When only TV news exposure is considered one additional broadcast in a market with 50 percent viewership leads to a 8.7 percent (0.111-0.024) increase in migration.
+When both newspaper and TV news are included, the effect of TV news is a similar magnitude, but no longer precise (the p-value on the first order effect is 0.11), suggesting TV news exposure might affect migration.
+Both newspaper and TV news have separate, significant effects on commuting.45